All your answers in one place.

 Does the building have handicapped access?

 Yes.
-The schoolhouse is in full compliance with the Americans With Disabilities Act and is fully accessible, with the exceptions of the stage and the roof.
+The Schoolhouse is in full compliance with the Americans With Disabilities Act and is fully accessible, except for the stage and the roof.

 How do I get to Nightingale?